soumboussaha/FP-tracer/README.md

 ## Directory Contents

 - **crawler**: Contains the crawler code and instructions to run the crawl with different profiles.
-- **foxhound**: Contains a link to the maintained Foxhound project used in this project as part of the crawl.
+- **foxhound**: A link to the maintained Foxhound project developed and used as part of the crawl.
 - **post_processing**: (Will be updated soon) contains Python scripts to read and visualize crawling reports.
-- **dataset**: Contains a set of detected attribute combinations and their associated entropies that were detected in the study.
+- **dataset**: Contains a set of detected attribute combinations and their associated entropies detected in the study.